 Of course, with priorities, there are normally sacrifices that need to be made.
 For example, if you require more bedrooms or more square metres, you may need to look at options further from the seafront.
 Whereas if you are willing to live somewhere with less space, you may have the option of a more prime location.

 I think that it's important to make people aware of how steep in height some of the areas in Sitges are.
 This has both pros and cons.
 It means that some of the areas towards the back of the town and further from the beachfront can still offer stunning views of the sea.
 However, if you do not have a car you may find it difficult to get around in these areas where roads are sometimes nearly at 90 degree angles - a car or scooter is essential.

 What are the first practical steps that should be taken for somebody wishing to purchase or rent a home from abroad?

 I tend to advise people to find both an estate agent and a lawyer who speaks their language.
-Our company have English-speaking estate agents and we can provide details of English speaking lawyers.
-This will make dealing with all of the legal aspects of moving into your home simpler - as contracts will all be in Spanish.
+Our company have English-speaking estate agents, and we can provide details of English speaking lawyers.
+This will make dealing with the legal aspects of moving into your home simpler - as contracts will be in Spanish.

 The two first basic steps that need to be taken after finding a lawyer and estate agent who speak your language are to open a Spanish bank account and obtain an NIE number.
 This is a number that proves that you are a resident in Spain and is required under lots of official circumstances.
 It is easily acquired and you do not need to have a job in Spain to get it.